Asymptotically unbiased approximation of the QSD of diffusion processes with a decreasing time step Euler scheme: Tightness

 \begin{cor}[Final coupling estimate] Almost surely, for any $\eta > 0$,

 \end{cor}

-\begin{rk} Since the coupling argument works as soon as $\zeta_n \leq \xi_n$ for some $n$ larger than the index $N$ given by \cref{lem:Deltaprime}, and \cref{lem:regen-zeta} ensures the existence of such an $n$, the choice of the initial value $z_0$ for $(Z_r)_{r \geq 0}$ and $(\zeta_n)_{n \geq 0}$ does not affect the results of this subsection.
-In the next subsection we shall take $z_0 = \eta_0/3$, which will allow to slightly streamline the formulation of our argument. \end{rk}
+\begin{rk} Since the coupling argument works as soon as $\zeta_n \leq \xi_n$ for some $n$ larger than the index $N$ given by Lemma~\ref{lem:Deltaprime}, and Lemma~\ref{lem:regen-zeta} ensures the existence of such an $n$, the choice of the initial value $z_0$ for $(Z_r)_{r \geq 0}$ and $(\zeta_n)_{n \geq 0}$ does not affect the results of this subsection.
+In the next subsection, where we will slice the trajectory of $(Z_r)_{r \geq 0}$ into segments between alternate crossings of the levels $\eta_0/3$ and $2\eta_0/3$, it will be convenient to start with $z_0 = \eta_0/3$. \end{rk}